deptofdefense/move.mil/lib/data/README.md

 Once DTOD has sent you all of the results, concatenate them together and write them to `zip3_dtod_output.csv`.
 Join the files in the same order that they were generated.
 The database doesn't care, but it will make the git diff shorter.

-# Data from 400NG Baseline Rates
+# 400NG Baseline Rates

-Each year's 400NG file from SDDC can be found on their [Personal Property->Household Goods page](https://www.sddc.army.mil/pp/Pages/houseGoods.aspx), under the "Special Requirements and Rates Team -> Domestic" tab.
+Each year's domestic Baseline Rates file from SDDC can be found on their [Personal Property->Household Goods page](https://www.sddc.army.mil/pp/Pages/houseGoods.aspx), under the "Special Requirements and Rates Team -> Domestic" tab.
 Rates for each year (to take effect on May 15 of that year) are published in December of the previous year.

 As the maximum entitlement is 20500 lbs (O-10 w/ progear), there is currently no logic for calculating costs at 24000 lbs and beyond, and the "each addl CWT" columns from the original spreadsheet are all ignored.